Get started by searching below:

 Dyslexia

-Dyslexia, also called reading disability, is a learning disorder that affects the areas of the brain that process language and that makes reading difficult.
+Dyslexia, also called reading disability, is a learning disorder that affects the brain areas that process language, making reading difficult.
 Children with cerebral palsy are more likely to have damage in these language-processing areas of the brain.

 Children with dyslexia have problems matching written letters with the sounds they make.
-While dyslexia is a lifelong condition, detecting it early and forming a special education plan may greatly improve a child’s language ability.
+While dyslexia is a lifelong condition, early detection and the development of a special education plan can greatly improve a child’s language skills.

 Autism Spectrum Disorder